aberkow/gatsby-blog/src/pages/01-07-18-html-sitemap-1/index.md

 To do it, first get a list of the pages with the built in function WordPress function `get_pages()`.
 All we have to do is pass an array as an arguments again and it will return the pages we request.
 This time though it won't try to display them like `wp_list_pages()` does.

 Then, the `Walker_Page` class has a method called `walk()` (shocking I know).
-It takes two arguments, the list of pages to walk over and a depth (how far into the tree to walk).
+It takes two arguments, the list of pages to walk over and a depth (how far into the tree of pages to go).
 From there the rest of the function is the same.
 ```php
 function page_list_generator() {
   $current_page = (string)get_the_ID();